prabhatks12/Flask_Regression/README.md

 ## Regression in Flask
-Applying all regression techniques on the csv and telling which one is the best
+Applying all regression techniques on the csv and telling which one is the best based on the accuracy and graph.

 ```bash